OliverDenzelHFU/Programming/3-Variables/Variables.md

 * Let the wizards hat tell you:
     * the amount of water drunken <small>(200ml, 250ml, 250ml, 355 ml)</small>
     * the amount of calories <small>(4 kcal, 5 kcal, 105 kcal, 153 kcal)</small>
-* Bonus: Cost, Amount of Sugar, % of daily intake
+* Bonus: Cost, Amount of Sugar, % of daily intake of caffeine, ...

 ## Demo & Exercise
 ### Python / Jupyter Exercise & Demo